solegalli/trainindatablog/_posts/2023-03-13-machine-learning-with-imbalanced-data.md

 The classical ensemble models are random forests and gradient-boosting machines, which combine the output of several decision trees to make the final predictions.
-However, these models share the characteristics of all other traditional machine learning algorithms in that they optimize for a balanced metric, overall accuracy.
+However, these models share the characteristics of all other traditional machine learning algorithms in that they optimize for a balanced metric, the overall accuracy.

 Some scientists have, however, designed specific ensemble models that are geared to better classify imbalanced datasets, and therefore tackle the class problem out-of-the-box.
 Let’s